10 Deadly AI Automation Agency Mistakes That Kill Your Growth (And How to Fix Them)

 Mistake 5: Poor Discovery Process Leading to Bad-Fit Projects

-The fix: Develop a rigorous discovery process that qualifies clients before you propose.
-Key qualification criteria for AI automation projects: the client understands and can clearly describe the specific process they want automated, they have the data and system access required, they have allocated budget appropriate to the project scope, and they have internal technical capability (or willingness to develop it) to maintain the automation post-delivery.
-Disqualify prospects who fail these criteria early — it is the kindest thing you can do for both parties.
+The fix: develop a rigorous discovery process that qualifies clients before you propose.
+Key qualification criteria: the client can clearly describe the specific process they want automated, they have the data and system access required, they have allocated budget appropriate to the project scope, and they have internal technical capability or willingness to develop it to maintain the automation post-delivery.
+Disqualify prospects who fail these criteria early.

 Mistake 6: Building on Fragile Technical Foundations